bbarres/AmbroALSmonito/README.md

 ## Context
 ALS inhibitors herbicides are prone to evolution of resistance against them.
-In the fight against this phenomenon, monitoring is a cornerstone of global strategy.
-In this study, we have investigated the resistance of *Ambrosia artemisiifolia* using bio- and biomolecular- assays.
-Combining these tools, we have demonstrated the importance of non-target site resistance and the diversity of target site resistance mutation.
+In the fight against this phenomenon, monitoring is a cornerstone of a global strategy.
+In this study, we have investigated the resistance of *Ambrosia artemisiifolia* against two ALS inhibitors herbicides using bio- and biomolecular- assays.
+Combining these tools, we have demonstrated the importance of non-target site resistance and the diversity of target site resistance mutations.

 ## Datasets